 Skiing in Croatia – Sljeme, Zagreb

 The ski resort on Sljeme is at 1,030m at its highest point, falling to 730m at its lowest.
 The resort has 5 runs, 2 blue, 2 red and 1 black (the latter is the run used for the FIS World Cup race) and 3 lifts.
+In 2022, the Snowpark Sljeme – a snowpark with assorted jumps, rails and boxes for experienced skiers and snowboarders only – also opened.
 Do be aware that although artificial snow is also used on the mountain if necessary, the ski resort does have to close sometimes due to lack of snow.
 Follow Ski Resort Sljeme on Facebook for all the latest announcements in this regard.

 If you’re heading to Sljeme, we would suggest going during the week as the weekends can sometimes get busy with locals trying their skills on the slopes.